Grouper/FlatUIKit/README.markdown

 Fonts
 -------

 FlatUIKit comes bundled with Lato, a clean, beautiful open font.
 More info on Lato can be found [here](http://www.latofonts.com/).
-It is included in FlatUIKit automatically; using it can be done like this:
+It is included in FlatUIKit automatically; you can use it as follows:

 ```objective-c
 #import "UIFont+FlatUI.h"